 A communication professional must also be a good listener.
-Whereby he listens to the words as well as recognizes what "between the lines" stands for.
-After all, whoever finds out why the interlocutor says something, what his motivations are, can respond much more easily to the needs of his counterpart, especially if the interlocutor is one of the taciturn types.
+He listens to the words as well as recognizes what is “between the lines”.
+Because if you find out why the interlocutor says something that is his motivation, it is much easier to respond to the needs of the other person, especially if the interlocutor is more of a taciturn type.

-To the qualities of a good one Executive also includes rhetorical skills.
-It is not about verbally "flattening" the conversation partner, but about being able to make or break a conversation at any time.
-When it comes to critical conversations, it can not hurt to have a few humorous remarks that can defuse a tense situation.
+To the qualities of a good one Executive also include rhetorical skills.
+It is not about verbally "flattening" the conversation partner, but rather being able to hold a conversation promptly or to end it at any time.
+When it comes to critical discussions, it doesn't hurt to have a few humorous comments in stock that can alleviate a tense situation.

 4 Basic rules for success

 In the case of the right communication there is a lot of catching up.
 You can talk well, but you can not listen.
 Something we have not learned in school.
 There are four basic rules that the professional can master.